PGijsbers/fairly-fair/README.md

 ### Attribution
 This document is inspired by the [FAIR Cheatsheets](https://github.com/UtrechtUniversity/FAIR-Cheatsheets) of Utrecht University.

 This document was written during the [2024 Open Science Retreat](https://openscienceretreat.eu) by Niklas Hohmann, Ana Martinovici, Christian Meesters, Benedikt Langenberg, Kjong Lehmann, and Pieter Gijsbers (in no particular order).
+We also thank other attendees of the event for their thoughtful input and suggestions.